Error message

 Inform to build trust

 Be open and clear about what people are experiencing in our products.
-Be cognizant of them being new or confused, and tone down the boldness by being more prescriptive.
+Be aware that your reader could be new or confused, and tone down the boldness by being more prescriptive.

 Do